brohitbrose/linkedin-games/README.md

 _\* Invariant B may always be provably true given Invariant A._
 _If this is the case, then Invariant B is just a logical conclusion, not an additional assumption._

-_Unfortunately, I lack the mathematical finesse to prove this relationship myself--any takers will be greatly welcome!._
+_Unfortunately, I lack the mathematical finesse to prove (or disprove) this relationship myself._
+_A programmable strategy (albeit an extremely slow one) could be the following:_
+- _Let G be a non-contradictory grid that exclusively contains lines such that no moves can be deduced from any one line at a time._
+- _Demonstrate that every possible G has multiple solutions._
+_Any takers to attempting either are greatly welcome!_

 If we assume that Invariant B is true, a far more practical strategy becomes possible.